bbauska/JS-Programs/README.md

 console.log(greeting); // Prints: Good afternoon
 </pre>

-Using the ternary operator to calculate a discount:
+<p>Using the ternary operator to calculate a discount:</p>

 <pre>
 const originalPrice = 100;
 const hasDiscount = true;
-const finalPrice = hasDiscount ? originalPrice * 0.8 :
+const finalPrice = hasDiscount ? originalPrice &ast; 0.8 :
 originalPrice;
 console.log(finalPrice); // Prints: 80
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk37">37.
 Spread and Rest Operators</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The spread and rest operators are powerful features in JavaScript introduced in ES6 (ECMAScript 2015) that allow for more flexible and concise manipulation of arrays and objects.
+<p>The spread and rest operators are powerful features in JavaScript introduced in ES6
+(ECMAScript 2015) that allow for more flexible and concise manipulation of arrays and objects.</p>

-<p><b>Spread Operator (...):</b> The spread operator is used to spread or unpack
+<p><b>Spread Operator (...):</b> The spread operator is used to spread or unpack elements
-elements from arrays and objects.
+from arrays and objects.
 It is also used to create shallow copies of arrays and objects, which can be usefulto avoid unintended side effects when manipulating data.</p>

 <pre>
 // Use spread to copy an array